CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 -TCP has acknowledgement segments, but UDP does not have any acknowledgement segment -TCP is heavy-weight and UDP is lightweight
 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
+HTTP requests are messages sent by the client to initiate an action on the server. http://developer.mozilla.org/en-US/docs/Web/HTTP/Messages HTTP/1.1) 1.
+An HTTP method, a verb (like GET, PUT or POST) or a noun (like HEAD or OPTIONS), that describes the action to be performed.
+2. The request target, usually a URL, or the absolute path of the protocol, port, and domain are usually characterized by the request context.
+3. The HTTP version, which defines the structure of the remaining message, acting as an indicator of the expected version to use for the response.
+HTTP headers from a request follow the same basic structure of an HTTP header: a case-insensitive string followed by a colon (':') and a value whose structure depends upon the header.
+The whole header, including the value, consist of one single line, which can be quite long.
+There are numerous request headers available.
+They can be divided in several groups: 1.
+General headers, like Via, apply to the message as a whole.
+2. Request headers, like User-Agent, Accept-Type, modify the request by specifying it further (like Accept-Language), by giving context (like Referer), or by conditionally restricting it (like If-None).
+3. Entity headers, like Content-Length which apply to the body of the request.
+Obviously, there is no such header transmitted if there is no body in the request.
+The final part of the request is its body.
+Not all requests have one: requests fetching resources, like GET, HEAD, DELETE, or OPTIONS, usually don't need one.
+Some requests send data to the server in order to update it: as often the case with POST requests (containing HTML form data).
+Bodies can be broadly divided into two categories: 1.
+Single-resource bodies, consisting of one single file, defined by the two headers: Content-Type and Content-Length.
+2. Multiple-resource bodies, consisting of a multipart body, each containing a different bit of information.
+This is typically associated with HTML Forms.

 Headers:
 - host: domain
 - method: GET, POST, DELETE, etc